zeolearn/nodejs-text-tutorial/module6.md

 ## Serving Static Files

-Often in a server app, there are going to be file such as scripts, stylesheets or images that are going to remain the same.
+Often in a server app, there are going to be a file such as scripts, stylesheets or images that are going to remain the same.
 To send them to the client, we use a concept of serving static files.

 Express support this concept by default.
 All you need is to create a public directory and put some files in it such as an image file.
 We use a built in function called `express.static` to serve this folder on the client.
 By default, Express does not allow to serve static files.
 We have to use this middleware function.